Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-07-03-write_math.md

 ---

 $\KaTeX$, as an alternative to MathJax, can render equations with HTML format and it's much faster.
-Following [🔗this](https://www.xuningyang.com/blog/2021-01-11-katex-with-jekyll/) blog post, I was able to add it to my blog.
+Following [:link: this](https://www.xuningyang.com/blog/2021-01-11-katex-with-jekyll/) blog post, I was able to add it to my blog.

 To use $\KaTeX$, add the following to `_config.yml`:
 ```